GusBusDraws/DoodleBot.py/README.md

 - `!prompt`

 ## Change log
+### 2024/06/21
+- Fixed error when keyword not found in database

 ### 2023/10/18
 - Add "!list" command to bot_discord.py for assessing keyword database
 - Add "!suggest" command to bot_discord.py for populating suggestions.json